stimulsoft/Samples-Reports.WEB-for-ASP.NET-Angular/README.md

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders:
-* Create simple application with Angular Viewer
+* Integrating the Report Viewer into an Application
-* Use parameters from Angular Viewer
+* Using Viewer Parameters
-* Localization
+* Localizing the Viewer
-* Send Report by Email
+* Sending a Report by Email
-* Angular Viewer Events
+* Using Viewer Events
-* API Methods
+* Using API Methods
-* Designer
+* Using Designer Events
-* ASP.NET Angular Viewer and Designer
+* Integrating the Report Viewer and Report Designer into an Application in ASP.NET
-* NET 5.0+Angular11 - Angular Viewer Events
+* Using Viewer Events in .NET 5.0

 They are all combined in a Visual Studio solution (.sln-file).